"

 Important Note

-When applying the Backward Design model, we need to think about assessments ahead of time instead of creating assessments near the end of one module.
+When applying the Backward Design Model, we think about assessments ahead of time instead of creating assessments near the end of a module.

 3.2.2 Curriculum Mapping

-Curriculum mapping often involves creating a visual representation or matrix that maps the three-level course alignment.
-The curriculum mapping process helps identify gaps, redundancies, or misalignments, allowing for adjustments to be made accordingly.
-Based on a Table 3-1 was adapted from Table 2 tilted “highlights of common ground as well as differences found between departments that participated in the curriculum mapping process” (Rawle et al., 2017, p.79).
+Curriculum mapping involves creating a visual representation of course alignment across a degree or certificate program.
+This visual can help department members identify gaps, redundancies, or misalignments in the program.
+Table 3-1 below details how reasons for curriculum mapping can vary across departments.
+This table was adapted from Table 2, “highlights of common ground as well as differences found between departments that participated in the curriculum mapping process” (Rawle et al., 2017, p.79).

 Table 3-1